Jindal Stainless

-Jindal Stainless Limited is an Indian stainless steel maker headquartered in New Delhi.
+Jindal Stainless Limited (JSL) is an Indian stainless steel maker headquartered in New Delhi.
 It is a part of OP Jindal group.
 The firm has a melt capacity of 2.9 million tonnes per annum which makes it the largest stainless steel producer of India.
 Incorporated in 1970, it ranks among the top 5 stainless steel makers of the world.

 Jindal Stainless has two stainless steel manufacturing complexes in India, in the states of Haryana and Odisha and one overseas manufacturing unit in Indonesia.
 It has 14 global offices across the world.
 Its Managing Director, Abhyuday Jindal is the current president of the Indian Chamber of Commerce.